natalieagus/50005/docs/NS/05-network-security-app.md

 10. **Certificate Chain**: For SSL/TLS certificates, the certificate may also include the intermediate certificates that link the entity's certificate to the root certificate of the CA.

 Overall, a certificate serves as a digital identity card, providing information about the entity it represents and enabling secure communication through cryptographic mechanisms.

+## Chosen Hash Function
+When you send a signed message digest, typically as part of a digital signature, the other side needs to know which hash function you used in order to compute the hash value of the original message and verify the signature.
+There are a few common methods for communicating the hash function used:

+1. **Protocol Specification**: In many cases, the protocol or standard you're following will specify which hash function to use.
+For example, if you're using a protocol like TLS (Transport Layer Security) or a digital signature standard like PKCS#1 (Public Key Cryptography Standard #1), it will specify the hash function to use (e.g., SHA-256).

+2. **Metadata**: You can include metadata along with the signed message digest that explicitly states which hash function was used.
+This metadata can be part of the message format or included in a separate header.

+3. **Default or Negotiated Algorithm**: In some cases, there may be default hash functions agreed upon by both parties.
+If not explicitly specified, the receiver might assume a default hash function agreed upon beforehand or negotiate the hash function to use during the communication.

+4. **Out-of-Band Communication**: Before exchanging signed messages, the parties involved can communicate out-of-band (e.g., through a separate channel like email or a conversation) to agree on the hash function to be used.

+5. **Digital Certificates Specification**:  CA-issued certificates can include information about the hash function used for generating digital signatures.
+In the context of digital certificates, this information is typically found within the certificate's metadata, specifically within the signature algorithm field.

+When a digital certificate is issued, it is signed by a certificate authority (CA) using a specific signature algorithm, which includes a hash function.
+The signature algorithm field in the certificate indicates both the cryptographic algorithm used for the signature and the hash function used as part of that algorithm.

+For example, in an X.509 certificate, which is the standard format for public key certificates, the signature algorithm field might specify something like "SHA256withRSA" or "SHA384withECDSA."
+This indicates that the SHA-256 or SHA-384 hash function was used along with the RSA or ECDSA algorithm, respectively, for generating the digital signature on the certificate.

+By examining the signature algorithm field in the digital certificate, the recipient can determine which hash function was used for signing the certificate and, by extension, for any signed data associated with that certificate.
+This information is crucial for verifying the integrity and authenticity of digital signatures.

+Regardless of the method used, it's essential for both parties involved in the communication to agree on the hash function to ensure that the signature verification process is successful.